lucasgrmariano/corsair/corsair/troyhunt/haveibeenpwned/README.md

            Base URL           Endpoint Resource
 ```

-Its good to point that `breaches` and `breach` endpoints could be only `breaches` and if the programmer informs a singular breach, it'd return that breach.
-HIBP also implements a `range` endpoint, but as it uses a completely different URL and returns data in a different format, I decided not to implement it.
+Its good to point that `breaches` and `breach` endpoints could be concatenated into a single `breaches` endpoint, and if the programmer informed a singular breach, it'd return that breach.
+HIBP also have a `range` endpoint, but as it uses a completely different URL and returns data in a different format, I decided not to implement it.

 ## Basic Usage